Learn Important Principles of Web Design That Can Boost Conversions

 5. Use Attention Grabbers

-Finally, you need something to grab a users attention to keep them on your page.
+You need something to grab a users attention to keep them on your page.
 There are several ways to do this.

 Large headlines with simple, but compelling text will draw a user in.
 Beautiful and interesting images can keep users fascinated.
 If you want to take your media a step further, use videos and gifs instead of flat imagery.
 In fact, any interactive element, like animated buttons, will keep visitors intrigued.